mchizmar/learnathon/README.md

         * Edit Tags to change the name
             * Scroll to the "Tags" section and Expand it.
             * Hit "Edit Tags" Link.
             * Edit and the "Name" value.
-Please use something like: <short-name>Instance.
+Please use something like: your-short-name-Instance.
         * Select the "Launch" Button
         * Select Choose an existing key pair and nwblockchain-key
         * Acknowledge and "Launch Instance"